Tencent/APIJSON/README.md

 # APIJSON
 A Functional JSON Format Protocal.

-You can set any JSON structure
+You can set any JSON structure and your server will return a JSON String with the structure you had set like this:

-APIJSON, let interfaces go to hell!

 ## Request:
 {